msantillana21/sql-mysteries/My Solution/README.md

 ## Using your knowledge of the database schema and SQL to find out who committed the murder

 ### 1. Gathering the information they tell you about the case:
-* By reading the introduction you know that the murder took place at SQL City
+* By reading the introduction you know that the murder took place at SQL City on Jan.15, 2018
 * The table that has a City column is the *Crime Scene Report* so you run a query to see the table's data and filter it by City

 ```